 Potato Pavé is essentially scalloped potatoes that are shaped like a brick, pressed, chilled, sliced and then sautéed.

-Pavé is the French word for “paving stones,” and it’s the word that chef Thomas Keller uses to describe any such rectangular or square food preparation.
+Pavé is the French word for “paving stone,” and it’s the word that Chef Thomas Keller uses to describe any such rectangular or square food preparation.